soorajsprakash/Odd_or_Even_Game/Pokemon-Game/Readme.md

 GAME INSTRUCTIONS:

-1. Type 'Y' or 'YES' to respond YES (positive response)
+1. Type 'Y' or 'YES' to respond YES

-2. Press any other button to respond NO (negative response)
+2. Press any other button to respond NO

+3. Pick Pokemons to The Pokemon Gym ONLY from the Pokemon Catching Net